JonesKwameOsei/Deploy-Webapp-with-Kubernetes/README.md

-Here's a comprehensive outline for the documentation, including an introduction, technical details, deployment instructions, and a conclusion:

-# Online Boutique: A Cloud-Native Microservices Demo Application
+# Deploying an Online Boutigque Web Application with Kubernetes

+## Project Overview
+Online Boutique: Is a **Cloud-Native Microservices Demo Application** which is depolyed in the web with Kubernetes to serve its customers (imaginary customers).
+In this project, I will replicate this deployment to harness my skillsets in **Kubernetes** and microservice applications.

 ## Introduction
 Online Boutique is a cloud-first microservices demo application developed by Google.
-It consists of an 11-tier microservices architecture and is designed as a web-based e-commerce application where users can browse items, add them to the cart, and purchase them.
+It consists of an 11-tier microservices architecture and is designed as a web-based e-commerce application where users can browse items, add them to the cart, and purchase them (Google).

 The application is used by Google to showcase the use of various cloud-native technologies such as Kubernetes, Google Kubernetes Engine (GKE), Istio, Stackdriver, and gRPC.
 It is designed to be easily deployable on any Kubernetes cluster, with little to no configuration required.